| | |

 12. Besakih Temple

 Known as the Mother Temple of Bali, Besakih temple is actually a complex of 86 smaller temples which date back to 1007 AC.
-The temple was close to being destroyed in the 1963 eruption of Mt.
-Agung however it survived becoming the largest and holiest of temples in Bali
+The temple was close to being destroyed in the 1963 eruption of Mount Agung; however, it survived, becoming the largest and holiest of temples in Bali

 13. Visit Tirta Gangga

-Famously known as the Tirta Gangga Water Palace it used to be a Royal Palace, built in 1946, but now turned into beautiful gardens with stone carvings and statues.
+Famously known as the Tirta Gangga Water Palace, it was a Royal Palace built in 1946 but has now been turned into beautiful gardens with stone carvings and statues.

 Surprisingly, this temple is really small!
-I had imagined it to be big although I wouldn’t say it was a disappointment, it does make for a beautiful backdrop.
-What I would say is to visit on a sunny day and early in the morning when Mt.
-Agung is less likely to be cloud-covered.
+I had imagined it to be big, although I wouldn’t say it was a disappointment; it does make for a beautiful backdrop.
+I would recommend visiting on a sunny day and early in the morning when Mount Agung is less likely to be cloud-covered.

 15. Agung Viewpoint

-One of the biggest draws to Amed is the fantastic panoramic views of the biggest volcano in Bali.
-Mt.
-Agung stands just over 3,000 metres and is a beautiful site.
+One of the biggest draws to Amed is the fantastic panoramic views of Mount Agung, the biggest volcano in Bali.
+At just over 3,000 metres, Mount Agung is a beautiful site.

-There are a few Instagram-worthy spots near Amed that you should definitely seek out, here are two locations.
-Head there in the morning with the best chances to miss the cloud cover which usually covers the volcano’s summit.
+There are a few Instagram-worthy spots near Amed that you should definitely seek out.
+Below are two locations.
+Head there in the morning with the best chance of missing the cloud cover, which usually covers the volcano’s summit.

 16. Bukit Cinta

-I would say Bukit Cinta is the most popular viewpoint and closest to Amed, it’s only 30 minutes outside the village.
-It’s an easy access and vantage point just off the road.
-You’re looking for a grassy field overlooking rice paddies with an unobstructed view of Mt.
-Agung in the distance.
+I would say Bukit Cinta is the most popular viewpoint and closest to Amed.
+It’s only 30 minutes outside the village.
+It’s easy to access and a vantage point just off the road.
+You’re looking for a grassy field overlooking rice paddies with an unobstructed view of Mount Agung in the distance.

 17. Lahangan Sweet

-One of the best viewpoints in Bali, Lahangan Sweet offers a handful of unique platforms which look out over Mt.
-Agung.
-The view is incredible and with an entrance fee of only 20,000 IDR (2022), you can’t go wrong!
+One of the best viewpoints in Bali, Lahangan Sweet offers a handful of unique platforms which look out over Mount Agung.
+The view is incredible, and with an entrance fee of only 20,000 IDR (2022), you can’t go wrong!

 Lahangan Sweet viewpoint near Amed. [image courtesy of © Catherine Xu]